St Chad's Church, Poulton-le-Fylde: Churchyard

 To the south of the church there are the remnants of a stone preaching cross.
 The cross was originally situated on Poulton's boundary and marked a resting place for mourners travelling long distances to bury corpses at St Chad's.
 Only the two circular steps into which the original structure was set remain; the cross shaft has been replaced by an octagonal pillar.
 The pillar was used as a sundial until the early 20th century when the gnomon was stolen.
 The steps function as a memorial for present-day mourners at St Chad's, in a small garden of remembrance.
 The churchyard is noted locally for its display of crocuses and other flowering bulbs in early springtime.

 Although the churchyard has been closed to burials since 1884, the ashes of cremated bodies have been interred in a small area to the west of the church since the 1950s.
 The paths in the churchyard incorporate gravestones that were set horizontally in 1973.
 There are few gravestones still standing, but there are several table tombs.
 To the south-east of the church there is a gravestone marking the grave of Edward Sherdley (d.
 1741); the stone features carvings of a skull and crossbones and an hourglass, and is known locally as the "pirate's grave".

+The northern side of the churchyard is bounded by Ball Street, while Church Street is on its western side.
+Until the early 20th century, buildings used to line both sides of these streets.
+When the building's on Ball Street's southern side and Church Street's eastern side were demolished, an obstructed view of the cemetery's raised position was left.